msoygen/jekyll-theme-chirpy/_posts/2021-01-27-happy-game-jam.md

 - Poor and insufficient animations.

 In a fast paced gameplay, the absence of animations are cruel to the players.
 In our prototype there were 3 animations: player running, cylinder slowly expanding or shrinking and flying from the final ramp.
 It looks incomplete.
 Some other teams did a really good job(I can't review it technically.
-Only from a players point of view.) on animations and fulfilled satisfaction feel.
+Only from a player's point of view.) on animations and fulfilled satisfaction feel.
 It helps a lot for building feelings on players.

 - Limited use of physics.